jafingerhut/cljol/README.md

 (d/write-dot-file my-map "my-map.dot")
 ```

-See the "Warning messages" section for warning messages that you are
+See the "Warning messages" section below for messages that you are
 likely to see when using this code.

-To convert a GraphViz dot file into one of many different graphic
+To convert a GraphViz dot file into one of many different image
-image formats:
+formats:

 ```bash
 $ dot -Tpdf my-map.dot -o my-map.pdf